mamantoha/air_alert_map_ua_wallpaper/README.md

 Required libraries:

 - To build this script, a requirement is to have a working version of Crystal already installed.
-- A requirement is to have a working `chromedriver`.
+- A requirement is to have a working `chromedriver` or `geckodriver`.
 - You will also need `qdbus` on KDE Plasma.

 ```